linto-ai/linto-stt/kyutai/README.md

 # LinTO wrapper - Purpose of this Kyutai branch

-The `kyutai/stt/processing` package shall provide a lightweight wrapper that exposes the standard LinTO streaming API and forwards the audio stream to a running Kyutai server.
+The `kyutai/stt/processing` package shall provide a lightweight wrapper that exposes the standard LinTO streaming API and forwards the audio stream to a running (dockerized ?)
+Kyutai server.

 ## Quick start